 Being south facing, the garden is a real sun trap and you may wish to simply relax with a book and a drink watching the sun go down.
 You don't even need to leave your seat to eat as a BBQ is provided, or you could simply reach out your hand and pluck an apple or damson from the trees!

-To help with planning your holiday a range of books are provided giving you information on points of interest, days out and suggested walks, along with OS maps.
+To help with planning your time at the Cottage a range of books are provided giving you information on points of interest, days out and suggested walks, along with OS maps.
 There is also a library of reading books, as well as a number of board games and DVDs to help you to while away the time.

 The Lake District is an area of outstanding natural beauty that attracts tourists from around the World, with One Fern Cottage being ideally situated to explore and enjoy all of the delights of the Lakes, whether it is walking straight from the doorstep onto the Fells, or using a car to explore further afield.